Rahmankarim/Organics-by-wallian/README.md

-# 🥜 Luxury Dry Fruits E-commerce Platform
+# 🥜 Organics By Wallian

 A comprehensive, production-ready e-commerce platform built with Next.js 14+, TypeScript, MongoDB, and modern web technologies for selling premium dry fruits and nuts.